 If you complete each step as you read through this guide, you’ll be surprised at how fast the process goes, especially if you already have your logo and product images available.

 How Square Online Works

-Square Online is an eCommerce website builder powered by Weebly that offers a quick and easy way to build and launch your store, no coding required.
+Square Online is a free eCommerce website builder powered by Weebly that offers a quick and easy way to build and launch your store, no coding required.
 With their free plan, you can sell unlimited products and just pay 2.9% + $0.30 per transaction.
 With Square Online, you’ll be able to: